Latest News

 - Campaigning (eg the UK’s Climate and Nature Bill and the global Fossil Fuel Non-proliferation Treaty)

 We help each other stay up to date with the latest nature and climate news through our WhatsApp group, presentations to local groups, and our Nature and Climate Stall at local events.

-Please email [email protected] for more information.
+We share information from West Berkshire Council, including from the Town and Parish Climate Forum.
 Please subscribe to their Environment Newsletter, visit their online Green Hub and read their Environment Strategy 2020-2030 to find out more about available help and grants, the latest news from local eco-groups, and progress towards targets.

 There is no charge for membership but please sign up here, or email [email protected] to find out more.
 Members receive approximately monthly emails and can unsubscribe at any time.

-Updated March 2025
+Updated June 2025

 Useful resources: